 Next is what?

-You're all set for Sunday, the 15th of October 2017, to join us in a code-along where we'll walk you through building a simple web-application.
-If you have any doubts, questions or suggestions, we'll also be conducting a short introductory talk on Friday, the 13th of October 2017.
+You're all set for Sunday, the 14th of October 2018, to join us in a code-along where we'll walk you through building a simple web-application.
 Mark the date and follow us on Facebook for more interesting tips and further updates!

 Apart from that, you can reach out to us on our email address: img[at]iitr[dot]ac[dot]in, or pay us a visit at IMG lab, on the ground floor at the Institute Computer Center, literally anytime.